 As well as the discrete spelling sessions, it is our aim for children to develop spelling strategies which will help them for life.
 We identify common spelling errors within work and encourage children to use dictionaries and personal dictionaries to support them in correction.
 Some pupils have more additional bespoke support, from classroom resources or specific spelling intervention programmes to help them 'keep up' not 'catch up'.

 IMPLEMENTATION - SPELLING

-From Year 2 + pupils have a discrete 15-minute spelling session 2 times per week and a further optional activity is sent home for children to work on, further developing their understanding of the rule being taught and also sharing current learning with families at home.
+From Year 2 + pupils have a discrete 15-minute spelling session 3 times per week.
 In addition to this, spelling rules and activities are reinforced through all other aspects of the curriculum.

 IMPLEMENTATION - SPELLING PROGRESSION